-where time is the duration of development, and Sizeinitial is the initial size of the snail, Sizemax is the maximum size that an adult can reach (assumed to be 50 mm SL).
+where time is the duration of development, and Sizeinitial is the initial length of the snail, Sizemax is the maximum length that an adult can reach (assumed to be 50 mm SL).
 Because we knew the Sizeintial, sizemax and time, we could then calculate kgrowth for each snail by rearranging the equation.